rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 ## 1. Introduction

 The GetBarData program is a Windows command-line utility that retrieves historical bar data either from TWS, or from the TradeBuild historical database, or from files.

 ## 2. How to Install

-Go to the Release page at https://github.com/rlktradewright/tradebuild-platform/releases, and download and run the TradeBuild-2.7.235.msi installer file.
-This will take you through a straightforward install process, which will result in the whole TradeBuild platform being installed on your computer, at C:\Program Files (x86)\TradeWright Software Systems\TradeBuild Platform 2.7.
+Go to the Releases page at https://github.com/rlktradewright/tradebuild-platform/releases, and download and run the TradeBuild-2.7.nnn.msi installer file under the 'Latest release' item (nnn is the version number).
+This will take you through a straightforward install process, which will install the whole TradeBuild platform on your computer, at C:\Program Files (x86)\TradeWright Software Systems\TradeBuild Platform 2.7.

-That folder contains a number of files that you don't need to do anything with unless you intend to develop your own programs that use TradeBuild, and that is way out of scope of this email.
-In particular, note that it is not necessary to do any dll registration.
+The installation folder contains a number of files that you don't need to do anything with unless you intend to develop your own programs that use TradeBuild, which is out of scope of this User Guide.
+In particular, note that it is not necessary to do any dll registration, or build anything: the installer includes digitally signed compiled versions of all the TradeBuild programs.

-Installation adds a new folder to your Start menu, called TradeBuild Platform 2.7.
+Installation also adds a new folder to your Start menu, called TradeBuild Platform 2.7.
 This lists four programs, none of which are relevant to this topic.

-Should you want to uninstall TradeBuild at some point, just go to Control Panel > Programs and Features in the usual way and find the `TradeBuild Platform 2.7` entry: then right click and select Uninstall.
+Should you want to uninstall TradeBuild at some point, you can do this via the Apps section in Windows 10 Settings in the usual way.
+Alternatively go to Control Panel > Programs and Features and find the `TradeBuild Platform 2.7` entry: then right click and select Uninstall.

 ## 2. How to Run the Historical Data Downloader program